DLEIVA/ResearchMethodsCyber/README.md

 ## Previous steps

-Please make sure that you have at least version 4.3 of R installed &mdash; *and preferably version 4.4* &mdash; (as depending on the packages used they require updated versions of the software).
+Please make sure that you have at least version 4.4 if R installed &mdash; *and preferably version 4.5.1* &mdash; (as depending on the packages used they require updated versions of the software).
 Note that R and RStudio are two different programs: it is not sufficient to have an updated version of RStudio as R is updated independently on a regular basis.

 To check the version of R installed, you can run